freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-colors-by-building-a-color-markers-set/step-013.md

 # --description--

-Your marker would look better if it's centered on the page.
+Your marker would look better if it was centered on the page.
 An easy way to do that is with the `margin` <dfn>shorthand property</dfn>.

 In the last project, you set the margin area of elements separately with properties like `margin-top` and `margin-left`.
 The `margin` shorthand property makes it easy to set multiple margin areas at the same time.